hypergeek-dev/Moviedatabase-MVC/readme.md

 - I was able to access the admin panel.

 ### Full Manageability on Articles
-- I was able to add, edit, and delete articles.
+- I was able to read, add, edit, and delete articles.

 ### Full Manageability on Comments
-- I was able to add, edit, and delete comments.
+- I was able to read, add, edit, and delete comments.

 ### Full Manageability on Users
-- I was able to add, edit, and delete users.
+- I was able to read, add, edit, and delete users.

+### Access to feedback
+- I was able to read, add, edit and delete feedback from users.

 ---